giampaolo/psutil/docs/glossary.rst

    RSS

-      *Resident Set Size*, the amount of physical RAM currently occupied by a process, including :term:`shared memory` pages.
-It is the most commonly reported memory metric (shown as ``RES`` in ``top``), but it can be misleading because shared pages are counted in full for every process that maps them.
+      *Resident Set Size*, the amount of physical RAM currently used by a process.
+This includes :term:`shared memory` pages.
+It is the most commonly reported memory metric (shown as ``RES`` in ``top``), but can be misleading because :term:`shared memory` is counted in full for each process that maps it.
       See :meth:`Process.memory_info`.

    soft interrupt